factorial-io/factorial-frontend-stack/packages/pattern-lab/README.md

-# Factorial frontend stack pattern-lab
+# Factorial frontend stack pattern lab

-> `@factorial/frontend-stack-pattern-lab` is Neutrino middleware that creates a dev-server that serves your patternlab files.
+> `@factorial/frontend-stack-pattern-lab` is Neutrino middleware that runs a dev-server for your pattern lab files.

 ::: warning Heads up
 This package has an implicit dependency to [pattern-lab-edition-factorial](https://github.com/factorial-io/pattern-lab-edition-factorial)